 Dylan Sheridan was named the inaugural head coach of the Cleveland State men’s lacrosse program on June 30, 2015.

 Utilizing a roster composed almost entirely of true freshmen, Sheridan led the Vikings to five wins in their inaugural 2017 season.
-CSU faced one of the toughest schedules in the nation despite being a first-year program, as the Viking faced five teams that qualified for the NCAA Tournament, three that advanced to the quarterfinals, two that made the semifinals and a national finalist.
+CSU faced one of the toughest schedules in the nation despite being a first-year program, as the Vikings faced five teams that qualified for the NCAA Tournament, three that advanced to the quarterfinals, two that made the semifinals and a national finalist.
 Cleveland State, which sat among the NCAA’s top-five toughest schedules at the end of the regular season, also became the only recent team to face the No. 1 ranked squad in the country twice during its inaugural season.

-Sheridan’s squad showed marked improvement as the season progressed, culminating in the program’s first win over a Division I opponent, a wire-to-wire, seven-goal win over a team that advanced to its conference postseason tournament.
+Sheridan’s first squad showed marked improvement as the season progressed, culminating in the program’s first win over a Division I opponent, a wire-to-wire, seven-goal win over a team that advanced to its conference postseason tournament.
 Growth could be seen in many areas throughout the course of the campaign, ranging from the man-up unit to the clearing percentage.
 CSU cleared at 75.2% through the first half of its season, but the Vikings improved that to 87% over the second half of the campaign.
 Sheridan’s squad also committed 12 minutes fewer in penalty time than its opponents.

 Sheridan started the CSU program after spending the previous year as the defensive coordinator and recruiting coordinator at Princeton where he was responsible for the training and coaching of the defense, clearing and faceoff units.